Cheshire Medical Center is offering treatments and preventative therapies for those who are eligible.

 Getting your COVID-19 treatments at Cheshire

 Currently, there are several steps involved in getting one of the above COVID-19 treatments.
 In order to be eligible to receive one of these medications, you need to test positive for COVID-19 and be at increased risk for severe illness or hospitalization.
-This is bound to change, so please keep checking this page for updated information.

 Please contact your primary care provider to determine your best treatment option for COVID-19.

-Please note that your insurance company may be billed for your monoclonal antibody treatment.
+Please note that your insurance company may be billed for your treatment.
 If you have questions about your coverage, please contact your insurance company.
 Dartmouth Health provides financial assistance for those who are unable to pay for their medical care based on their individual financial situation.

 Preventive therapies are used to prevent COVID-19 infections for those who are at high risk of getting severe disease if they are infected with COVID-19.

 Dartmouth Health will be offering AstraZeneca’s Evusheld™ (tixagevimab and cilgavimab), a monoclonal antibody designed to provide additional immunity and prevent COVID-19 in individuals 12 years of age or older who are moderately to severely immunocompromised.
 Evusheld may also be used in individuals who are not able to receive the available COVID-19 vaccines due to a history of severe adverse reaction.

 For more information, please contact your provider at Cheshire Medical Center.